UK Visa Nationals List 2026

 What should I do if my country is on the visa nationals list and I want to visit the UK?

-If your country is on the visa nationals list, you must apply for a visa before travelling to the UK.
+If your country is on the visa nationals list, you are required to apply for a visa before travelling to the UK.
 This involves completing an online application, paying the visa fee, providing biometric information, and submitting supporting documents.
 The application process can take several weeks, so it is advisable to apply well in advance of your planned travel date.

 How often is the visa nationals list updated?

-The visa nationals list is reviewed and updated periodically by the UK Home Office.
-Changes to the list are published on the UK government’s website, ensuring that the information remains current and accurate.
-It is important to check the latest updates before making travel plans.
+The visa nationals list is reviewed and updated periodically by the UK Home Office, usually through Statements of Changes to the Immigration Rules.
+Changes are published on the UK government’s website, so travellers should always check the latest version before booking or travelling.

-What are the consequences of travelling to the UK without a required visa?
+What are the consequences of travelling to the UK without a required visa or ETA?

-Travelling to the UK without a required visa can result in being denied entry at the border.
-You may be held in immigration detention and subsequently removed from the UK.
-It is essential to ensure that you have the correct visa before travelling to avoid these serious consequences.
+Travelling to the UK without the required visa or ETA can result in being denied boarding or refused entry at the border.
+You may be held in immigration detention and removed from the UK.
+Even if you hold a visa or ETA, this only allows you to travel to the UK to seek permission to enter and does not guarantee admission.
+Always ensure you have the correct authorisation and travel documentation before departing.

 Section H: Glossary